wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/button-without-user-input/includes/3-weather-report.md

 Now, let's take this example one step further and send an email notification to the Operations Group with the days forecast.

-1. Edit the flow and after the Send me a mobile notification action click **+ New step**.
+1. Edit the flow and after the Send me a mobile notification action select **+ New step**.
 1. In the Search connectors and actions box, type **send an email**.
 1. Under Actions, select **Send an email (V2) - Office 365 Outlook**.
 1. In the **To** field, I am going to send this to the Operations group.